-We are delighted to be working with John Breslin and Sarah-Anne Buckley of NUI Galway on a new exhibition entitled Old Galway In Colour due to open next week.
+We are delighted to be working with Prof. John Breslin and Dr. Sarah-Anne Buckley of NUI Galway on a new exhibition entitled Old Galway In Colour due to open next week.
 This photographic exhibition featuring Galway city and county includes old photos colourised using the latest in A.I. technology.
 The colourisation process brings new life to the black and white Galway of old we are so accustomed to seeing.
 Images that will feature in the exhibition range in date from 1880s to 1950s.
 In this blog John Breslin tells us in his own words, more about the colourisation process and how the exhibition came into fruition.

 I began colourising photographs and videos in 2019, initially using the artificial intelligence system DeOldify, and gradually adding more and more manual colourisation to these photographs using Photoshop: a blended approach.
 The first photographs I worked on were mostly from Galway.
 I met with Brendan McGowan at the Museum in late 2019 to show him some of these photographs, and later with Damien Donnellan and director Eithne Verling to discuss the idea of putting on an exhibition of these colourised photographs in the Galway City Museum.

 Video by John Breslin featuring a small selection of colourised photographs.